“Stacked” Models

 write.csv(effortlist_2022[[5]], "C:/CodigoR/CameraTrapCesar/data/katios/stacked/effort_jaguar2022.csv")

-Fitting a stacked model for jaguar
+Fitting a stacked model for the Jaguar

 Lets use the ubms package to make a stacked occupancy model pooling 2021 and 2022 data together and use the percent tree cover, the road density and the cattle density as covariates for the occupancy and the effort as the number of sampling days as covariate for detection.